Why shouldn’t I just take medication?

 How long are therapy sessions?

-The initial in-person appointment is 90-minutes.
+The initial appointment is 60-minutes.
 Subsequent appointments are typically 45-minutes but we offer longer sessions as well.
 We usually meet with clients once a week but more frequent sessions may sometimes be beneficial.

 How long will treatment last?